 What if I want to participate in an internship?

-If you are considering an internship, contact the Office of Global Education to discuss your eligibility.
-If you will be participating in an internship then you likely will need to register for an intership course via WebAdvisor.
+If you are considering an internship, contact the Office of Global Education to discuss your eligibility for curricular practical training (CPT).
+If you will be participating in an internship then you will need to register for an intership course.
 You MUST get permission before your start date.
 This process takes several days so you should plan ahead.
-Please note that you need to have been enrolled for one academic year before being eligible for curricular practical training (an internship.)
+Please note that you need to have been enrolled for one academic year before being eligible for curricular practical training.

 What if I want to study abroad?